jhaag6/plotting_is_fun/README.md

-# plotting_is_fun
+# Repository contents

-The code I use in R Studio for my favourite figures.
+This repository is full of the code I use in R Studio for my favourite figures.